Ryan Jeffers Preview, Player Props: Twins vs. Guardians

-Ryan Jeffers, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Lucas Giolito on the hill, September 4 at 6:10 PM ET.
+On Tuesday, Ryan Jeffers (.293 on-base percentage in past 10 games, 76 points below season-long percentage) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 6:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Rangers.
+He had a one-hit performance in his previous game (1-for-5) against the Guardians.

 Ryan Jeffers Game Info & Props vs. the Guardians